SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 pleasant - enjoyable, attractive, friendly, or easy to like

-attractive - (adjective) very pleasing in appearance or sound / causing interest or pleasure a very attractive young woman
+attractive - (adjective) very pleasing in appearance or sound: a very attractive young woman
 I find him very attractive (= he attracts me sexually).

+attractive - (adjective) causing interest or pleasure:
+Spending twelve hours on a plane isn't a very attractive (= pleasant) prospect. an attractive offer (= an offer with benefits for me)

+attract - (verb) (of people, things, places, etc.) to pull or draw someone or something towards them, by the qualities they have, especially good ones:
+These flowers are brightly coloured in order to attract butterflies.
+The circus is attracting huge crowds/audiences.

 pleasing - giving a feeling of satisfaction or enjoyment